spalond/QA-interview-task/README.md

 ### Troubleshooting
 - If the React app is not connecting to the backend, ensure that both the frontend and backend are running simultaneously.
 - Make sure the backend is running on port `5001`, and the frontend is on port `3000`.

 ---

+### Disclaimer
+- Web Application Created by QA Engineer Using AI.

+This website was developed as part of an assignment for conducting QA Engineer interviews.
+The website was created by a QA Engineer using Artificial Intelligence (AI) tools to simulate a real-world web application for interview purposes.
+The purpose of this project is to demonstrate practical examples of how QA Engineers can use Cypress for UI testing, API testing, and automation, as well as to evaluate candidates' skills in writing and executing automated test cases.

+Note: The AI-generated content, including code and components, is intended for educational, testing, and development purposes.

+---